 Experience Recommended for Success in the Program

-This program is designed for midcareer professionals or career changers.
-We recommend a background in computing and programming.
-If you do not have IT experience, we recommend that you take UCSP 625.
-If you lack programming experience, we suggest UCSP 635.
+We recommend a background in information technology.
+If you lack programming experience, we suggest you take UCSP 635 and UCSP 636 to gain the appropriate foundation.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.

 It's important to look at the transferable skills that people have, so that with some additional education and training they can move into the cybersecurity field.
 That's part of how our programs are designed at UMUC—they help people move from one career field into the cybersecurity career field.